victortyau/CodeEval/README.md

 CodeEval
 ========
 THE ULTIMATE ALL-IN-ONE CODE CHALLENGE PLATFORM<br>
-Solve challenges and find out how you rank as a coder.
+Solve challenges and find out how you rank as a coder.<br>
 Score awesome programmer jobs and unlock exclusive hacker deals.